drjoschua/nr-litteratur/UU-BENF.md

 ## Schmutz et al. (2019) Easy-to-read language in disability-friendly web sites: Effects on nondisabled users

 [Up](#tekster-om-fordeler-av-universell-utforming-uu-benf)

+Schmutz et al. (2019) analyzed effects of easy-to-read language [DE] (ETRL) on performance measures, subjective user reactions and long-term information retention of non-disabled people.
+They showed that ETRL can lead to some increased performance measures (content recognition, increased true/false statements) but increased reading time, at the same time as it can decrease satisfaction ratings (text linking, intention to revisit the website, call to action).

 ## Schmutz et al. (2018) Effects of accessible website design on nondisabled users: age and device as moderating factors